NGC Catalog

 Additional telemetry applications written on top of DOCA API can send the service data over IPC (shared memory).

-The providers that require additional permissions, which cannot be given by DTS, can be executed via Doca Privileged Executer (DPE) server.
-Data collected in DPE server will be consumed by DTS as standard providers data.
+On bluefields, DTS providers that require additional permissions, which cannot be given by DTS, can be executed via Doca Privileged Executer (DPE) server.
+Data collected by DPE server will be consumed by DTS as standard providers data.
 For details please refer to documentation.

 Collected data is written/exported according to the configuration.
 The following oprions are available: